mfajet/multithreaded-hamilton-paths/README.md

 The multithreaded versions of the algorithms were not faster.
 I believe this is because of Python's GIL and the significant overhead of threads.

 The recursive multithreaded algorithm is also significantly limited by the number of threads that it can produce.

+The project is now being implemented in Java in hope that Java threading will be able to produce positive results.